ccchase7/startup/README.md

             - When you create a function, it remembers everything accessible in its creation scope.
             - But arrow functions are different, they remember the creation context.
             - But if you create the arrow function inside a function, then that function's context is its creation context.
+    - Module:
+        - Node.js (server-side javascript execution) introduced it so you could import things from other providers.
+        - Node.js: CommonJS.
+Normal: ES Modules
+        - scope is file-based, so if you want it visible outside of that then you have to "export" it
+        - You can import stuff with the keyword "import"

     - Loops:
         - for (const val in list) { }   iterates over the property names.
         - for (const val of list) { }   iterates over the items in the list.
     - Arrow Functions
         - Make a closure (the function can access elements from its original scope.)
         - () => 3; returns 3. () => { 3; } returns undefined.
+    - Asynchronous:
+        - Promise:
+            - new Promise(***) you pass it a function that takes 2 variables: resolve and reject.
+                - (resolve, reject) => {process,  resolve(XXX) or reject(YYY)}
+            - .then(***) you pass it the function you want it to execute on success.
+                - (XXX) => {what you want it to do after promise resolves}
+            - .catch(***) you pass it the function you want it to execute on reject.
+                - (YYY) => {what you want it to do when promise rejects}
+            - .finally(***) you pass it the function it should always execute, on success and reject.
+                - (ZZZ) => {what you want it to execute every time, after the other stuff is done}
+            - Sometimes your promise will return another promise on a then or a catch, so you should specify what happens on then or catch with the returned promise.
+        - Callback:
+            - setTimeout(***, miliseconds); you pass it a function and the amount of time you want it to wait
+                - () => what you want it to do after it's done waiting
+            - Event Listener:
+                - item.addEventListener('event', (***)); you pass it the "event" it's waiting for (like "click" or something) and the function you want it to execute when that event happens to the item.
+        - async / await:
+            - declare a function and use the keyword "async", which means you can use the "await" keyword in there
+            - use await for things that might take a bit.
+It will return on success, or maybe throw an error if it fails.
+So use error handling.
+            - "THE AWAIT EXPRESSION WILL BLOCK UNTIL THE PROMISE MOVES TO FULFILLED OR THROWS AN EXCEPTION"
+            - await expects a promise, and will execute the promise it is given. so if a function "a" returns a promise, then when you call await a(), the call to a() returns a promise, the "await" sees the promise and initiates it and blocks until it is resolved.

     - Reduce:
         - array.reduce((a, v) => a + v, initial)
     - Objects: